 The standard adult dog protocol is daily 10 to 12 minute sessions.
 In fact, that’s the answer for most healthy dogs between 12 months and 8 years old.
-But beyond that, frequency adjusts on four variables.
-Age, drive level, your goal, and how long the dog has been conditioned to the tool.
-So high-drive working breeds often need two shorter sessions per day.
+Beyond that, frequency adjusts on four variables: age, drive level, your goal, and how long the dog has been conditioned to the tool.
+High-drive working breeds often need two shorter sessions per day.
 Puppies under 12 months and senior dogs need substantially less.
 The full matrix is in §03.

 The compound effect matters more than any single session.
-Two weeks of consistent daily use produces the first behavioral improvements.
-Six to eight weeks produces a real quality-of-life shift.
-So single sessions tire the dog.
+After two weeks of consistent daily use, the first behavioral improvements appear.
+By six to eight weeks, the quality-of-life shift is real and measurable.
+Single sessions tire the dog.
 But the pattern across weeks is what changes the dog.
-For technique, see the complete usage guide.

 Who This Is For